 Realistically, there are only a handful of reasons to purchase a final expense life insurance policy.

 - You have no financial means to cover your burial expenses.

 - There is existing coverage, but it’s not enough to pay for a funeral.

-- You’d like to leave a little money behind to someone special as a financial legacy.
+- You’d like to leave a little money behind to someone special as a gift.

-- Pay off a small debt such as a car note or credit card bills.
+- Pay off small debts such as a car note or credit card bills.

 Regardless of your end-of-life planning option, stick with it so you don’t saddle your loved ones with a hefty bill.
 The National Funeral Directors Association reported in 2021 that the median cost of a funeral was nearly $10,000.
 That’s a sum of money most families simply do not have.

 Burial insurance is a type of permanent life insurance meant to pay for your funeral expenses.
 The payout is a tax-free cash payment to the beneficiaries of your choice, and they can spend the money on anything.